 The effective interest rate of these instruments includes the special interest period, and reflects the Bank's determination at initial recognition as to the final interest amount receivable on maturity.
 This calculation at initial recognition also considers the Bank's expectation to meet its lending targets over the operations' life.

-If there was a subsequent change in the Bank's estimate regarding its lending targets, it would apply IFRS 9 revision of estimates guidance. profit or loss is EUR 69 thousand.
+If there was a subsequent change in the Bank's estimate regarding its lending targets,

+The TLTRO III negative interest amount recorded in the 2021 consolidated statement of profit or loss is EUR 69 thousand.

 16. Provision